 1. Registered report protocol.
 This describes the study rationale, methodology and any approvals needed.
 It is peer reviewed and given an in-principle acceptance (IPA).
 This guarantees publication of the final report regardless of findings, as long as the methodology is carried out as described or modifications made explicit. .

 2. Registered report.
-The authors complete the study then submit a Registered Report, that is a full research article describing the study and its findings. ("Pregistration" by PLOS is licensed under CC BY 4.0)
+The authors complete the study then submit a Registered Report, that is a full research article describing the study and its findings. ("Preregistration" by PLOS is licensed under CC BY 4.0)

-Preregistration or registered reporting reduces tendencies to confirmation bias (selective reporting that confirms a hypothesis), hindsight bias (distorted interpretation of findings based on subsequent beliefs) and publication bias (selected publication of findings or omission of null findings).
+Impartiality - Preregistration or registered reporting reduces tendencies to confirmation bias (selective reporting that confirms a hypothesis), hindsight bias (distorted interpretation of findings based on subsequent beliefs) and publication bias (selected publication of findings or omission of null findings).

-Preregistration and registered reporting both emphasise the importance of the research questions and the strength of the proposed methods.
+Quality - Preregistration and registered reporting both emphasise the importance of the research questions and the strength of the proposed methods.
 They improve scientific rigour by ensuring clearer distinctions between confirmatory outcomes, which showcase results that reach a high standard of reproducibility, and exploratory outcomes, where data-led discovery generates new hypotheses.

-The replication crisis describes the phenomenon that many scientific studies are not replicable, their conclusions cannot be validated by further research, or the validity of the study methods cannot be scrutinised.
+Reproducibility - The replication crisis describes the phenomenon that many scientific studies are not replicable, their conclusions cannot be validated by further research, or the validity of the study methods cannot be scrutinised.
 Reasons include low statistical power, inadequate reporting of study methods, and unethical or sloppy data collection, analysis or reporting.